Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting Services/Web Hosting Provider - Hostinger/Hostinger Cloudpanel - FTP Users Include Site Users and Root.md

 ---

-Where's the Cloudpanel site-specific user?
+**Where's the Cloudpanel site-specific user?**
+What's it used for: SFTP/FTP into your website's files.
+All Cloud site-specific username are automatically SFTP/FTP accounts too.
-> CloudPanel -> Settings tab -> Site User Settings
+> At CloudPanel clicked a site or site's Manage button -> Stay on Settings tab
 > ![[Pasted image 20250706132614.png]]
->